LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/angular-1st-steps.rst

 .. figure:: ./figures/launch-project.png
    :alt: Terminal feedback after ``ng serve``.

+What is ``ng serve`` Doing?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+``ng serve`` allows you to view your project in a browser by running a series of tasks in the background.
+It's NOT magic, just the tedious mechanics that you don't need to set up yourself.

+``ng serve`` performs these tasks:

+#.
+Compiles and analyzes your Angular files to *build* HTML and JavaScript
+   files that can be run in a browser.

+   a.
+This step will throw errors if you try to serve code that contains syntax
+      or other errors.
+   b.
+You will learn more about the different types of files that are compiled
+      in the coming sections.

+#.
+Starts a web server on your computer that serves the built version of your
+   Angular project.

+   a.
+Your Angular project is viewable at the web address http://localhost:4200

+.. admonition:: Note

+   Angular projects are written in TypeScript.
+Your web browser can run HTML, CSS, and JavaScript.
+   In order for your Angular project to run in the browser, the TypeScript code has to be converted into JavaScript.
+   The conversion from TypeScript to JavaScript happens during the build phase of ``ng serve.``

 Yay!
 A Webpage!
 ----------------

+Congratulations!
+You have a functioning webpage.
+You should see the following in your browser:

 .. figure:: ./figures/HelloAngular.png
    :alt: Angular new app default page.

-Congratulations!
-You have a functioning webpage.
 This is the default format created by ``ng new``, but your chosen project name will replace ``my-project-name`` in the title.
 The links lead back to selected pages from the `angular.io <https://angular.io/>`__ documentation.

 Feel free to play around a little bit before continuing.
 Do not worry about breaking anything.
 If necessary, you can always start another new project.

 .. _try-it-Angular-intro:

-.. admonition:: Try It!
+Try It
+^^^^^^^

 In VSCode, open the four files within the ``app`` folder.
 Modify the code to accomplish the following:

 #.
 Find where your project name is assigned to the ``title`` variable.
    Replace it with a different string.
 #.
 Change one ``h2`` heading to an ``h3``.
 #.
 Change the color for the *Welcome to...* heading.
 #.
 Change one of the links to send users to your favorite website.
 #.
 Replace the Angular shield with a different image.

-   After making a change and saving your work, your webpage should automatically refresh.
+After making each change, save your work.
+Your webpage should automatically refresh.

+.. admonition:: Note

-   Note: Which files did you modify?
+   Which files did you modify?

 Your new webpage might look something like: